Property Investment Guides: UK

 Property investment types

 Choosing an investment type is dependent on each individual investor as they all come with their positives.
 New-build city centre apartments tend to receive higher rental incomes when compared to suburban properties, however, the latter can often increase in price at a quicker rate.
 Student property, on the other hand, offers much higher rental yields, however, there is not usually a markup on these types of properties.
 In the end, it really comes down to an investor’s individual goals.
+Take a look at our comparison of the two here.

 Risks of property investment